 STEP 1: Do you qualify as an eligible offender for expungement?

-Unfortunately, if you exceed the eligible offender limits on the number of convictions, you cannot have any of your convictions expunged.
+Unfortunately, when you exceed the eligible offender limits on the number of convictions, you cannot have any of your convictions expunged.

 STEP 2: What is a conviction?

 - Minor Misdemeanors are not convictions;